ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 **Questions:**
 1. How can I view the **first 7 rows** of a dataframe called `df`?
 2. How can I read a tab-separated file?
-3. Open the link "https://stat.ethz.ch/R-manual/R-devel/library/utils/html/read.table.html" and read through the **Usage** heading.
-Which are valid ways to import a comma-separated text file?

 3. What is a data frame?